VanTaS15/RotationLedger/README.md

 That choice does two things.
-It gives each logical secret a stable identity, so the same value added in one commit and deleted in another is recognised as one credential rather than two unrelated hits, which is what makes lifetime tracking
+It gives each logical secret a stable identity, so the same value added in one commit and deleted in another is recognised as one credential rather than two unrelated hits, which is what makes lifetime tracking possible at all.
+And it means the tool's output, its logs, and its reports can be committed, shared, or pasted into a ticket without leaking the secret they describe.
+The fingerprint identifies the secret without being the secret.
+A test (`test_fingerprint_never_contains_secret`) asserts the secret string never appears inside its own fingerprint.

+The truncation to 12 hex characters (48 bits) is a readability tradeoff.
+It is short enough to scan by eye in a report and long enough that an accidental collision between two different secrets in one export is very unlikely.
+It is not a security boundary: a fingerprint is a label, not a commitment scheme.

+## Output format